"

 • Examples: “Any thoughts on this matter?” or “John, would you care to comment?”

-• Assess the efficacy – Assess the efficacy of the discussion and be able to direct the discussion if it is veering off-topic or needs more depth.
+• Assess the discussion’s efficacy and direct it if it veers off-topic or needs more depth.

 • Example: “Let’s backtrack a bit since we are getting a bit off-topic” or ” We are just skimming the surface on this topic, is there more information you can share with us?”